Lucas and I were side-by-side on the floor in front of my bed, working on a group project, when suddenly I heard a gasp.

 I sighed deeply and lifted up the hem of my sweatshirt and down the edge of my leggings, revealing the ugly purpled mark on my hip.

 "Is that what you wanted to see?"
-I asked, feeling sososo stupid for letting this thing with Brandon go this far.
+I asked, feeling sososo stupid for letting this thing with Colin go this far.